Being A Student In Kuwait: 2016 Vs 2017 – What Has Changed?

 Usually, the higher education institutions in Kuwait provide their students with accommodation in dormitories and halls of residence.
-For those living off campus however, the prices of flats and private apartments close to the campuses have increased by only a tad of about 10%.
+For those living off campus, however, the prices of flats and private apartments close to the campuses have increased by only a tad of about 10%.
 This means that from basic accommodation to the luxurious ones, students are now expected to pay a little bit extra for their choice of accommodation.

 Work and study conditions

-There might not be much improvement in the working conditions of students but there has been an increase in the number of working students in Kuwait.
+There might not be much improvement in the working conditions of students, but there has been an increase in the number of working students in Kuwait.
 This could be the result of the government’s aim to see more youth educated by 2030.
-Students are also free to work during the holidays and there is good news for those with part time employment.
+Students are also free to work during the holidays, and there is good news for those with part-time employment.

 According to the new constitutional amendment of article 51 Kuwait labour law, weekends would no longer be counted as part of the annual leave days, which will give them a total of six weeks per year.

-In addition, of the several forms of employment available to students, students are not allowed to offer tutorial services without a legal certificate from the government.
+Also, of the several forms of employment available to students, students are not allowed to offer tutorial services without a legal certificate from the government.
 In 2017, the government has promised harsher disciplinary measures for offenders with automatic deportation for non-citizens.

-According to the world university rankings, the university of Kuwait which is the foremost university in Kuwait has moved a few spots higher in the webometrics ranking to 1629th position in 2017.
+According to the world university rankings, the University of Kuwait which is the foremost university in Kuwait has moved a few spots higher in the Webometrics ranking to 1,629th position in 2017.